DestoryG/LeanWRT-MiR3G-510-OUI/README.md

 ## Note
 1. 5.4 Firmware will no longer be maintained,Dont report any issue with 5.4 kernel.
-2. OUI Interface Is Incompatible With any Luci-app-* Plugin, If you need them, Go to Download Luci Version.
+2. OUI Interface Is Incompatible With any Luci-app-* Plugin, If you need them, Go to [Ckeck LuCI Version](https://github.com/DestoryG/LeanWRT-MiR3G-510).

 ## Credits